Pan Am Flight 103: Libya

-In 2003, Libya agreed to pay to the victims of the bombing, however, it did not accept the responsibility.
-Felicity Barringer of The New York Times said that the Libya's letter to the UN had "general language that lacked any expression of remorse" for the people killed in the bombing.
+In 2003, Libya agreed to pay the victims of the bombing; it did not accept responsibility.
+Felicity Barringer of The New York Times said that Libya's letter to the UN had "general language that lacked any expression of remorse for the 270 lives lost".
 The motive that is generally attributed to Libya can be traced back to a series of military confrontations with the US Navy that took place in the 1980s in the Gulf of Sidra, the whole of which Libya claimed as its territorial waters.
 First, there was the Gulf of Sidra incident (1981) when two Libyan fighter aircraft were shot down by two US Navy F-14 Tomcat fighters.
 Then, two Libyan radio ships were sunk in the Gulf of Sidra.
 Later, on 23 March 1986, a Libyan Navy patrol boat was sunk in the Gulf of Sidra, followed by the sinking of another Libyan vessel on 25 March 1986.
 The Libyan leader, Muammar Gaddafi, was accused by the US government of retaliating for these sinkings by ordering the April 1986 bombing of La Belle, a West Berlin nightclub frequented by US military personnel, killing three people and injuring 230.

 The US National Security Agency's (NSA) alleged interception of an incriminatory message from Libya to its embassy in East Berlin provided US President Ronald Reagan with the justification for Operation El Dorado Canyon on 15 April 1986, with US Navy and US Marine Corps warplanes launching from three aircraft carriers in the Gulf of Sidra and US Air Force warplanes launching from two British bases—the first US military strikes from Britain since World War II—against Tripoli and Benghazi in Libya.
-The Libyan government claimed the air strikes killed Hana Gaddafi, a daughter Gaddafi claimed he had adopted (her reported age has varied between 15 months and seven years).
-To avenge his daughter's supposed death (although Hana or Hanna's actual fate remains disputed), Gaddafi is said to have sponsored the September 1986 hijacking of Pan Am Flight 73 in Karachi, Pakistan.
+The Libyan government claimed the air strikes killed Hana Gaddafi, Gaddifi's alleged adopted daughter, although her death is heavily disputed.

+To avenge his daughter's supposed death, Gaddafi is said to have sponsored the September 1986 hijacking of Pan Am Flight 73 in Karachi, Pakistan.

-In turn, the US encouraged the Chadian National Armed Forces (FANT) and it also aided them by supplying them with satellite intelligence during the Battle of Maaten al-Sarra.
+In turn, the US aided and encouraged the Chadian National Armed Forces (FANT) by supplying them with satellite intelligence during the Battle of Maaten al-Sarra.
 The attack resulted in a devastating defeat for Gaddafi's forces, following which he had to accede to a ceasefire ending the Chadian-Libyan conflict and his dreams of African dominance.
 Gaddafi blamed the defeat on French and US "aggression against Libya".
-The result was Gaddafi's lingering animosity against the two countries which led to Libyan support for the bombings of Pan Am Flight 103 and UTA Flight 772.
+The result was Gaddafi's lingering animosity against the two countries which may have led to Libyan support for the bombings of Pan Am Flight 103 and UTA Flight 772.